Shdema: History

-The moshav was founded in 1954 to absorb immigrants to Israel from Iran, on the lands of the depopulated Palestinian village of Bashshit.
+The moshav was founded in 1954 to absorb immigrants to Israel from Iran, on lands near the depopulated Palestinian village of Bashshit.
 After the group refused to live there, it was populated by urban residents who chose to live an agricultural cooperative lifestyle and arrived as part of the movement "from city to village."

 The word "Shdema", which appears infrequently in the Hebrew Bible, means "field of produce".
 The original name was "Yefe Nof" (יפה נוף).